HackYourFuture/databases/Week2/README.md

 #### Right and Left Joins

-If we wanted to simply append information about teachers to our students table, regardless of whether a student has a teacher or not, we would use a left join.
+If we wanted to simply append information about teachers to our students table regardless of whether a student has a teacher or not, we would use a left join.
 A left join returns all records from table A and any matching records from table B.

 ```sql
 SEKECT s.first_name, s.last_name, t.full_name